The Martial Compendium 5E

 Requires: Any melee Bludgeoning weapon.

 When you take the Attack Action, you can declare one of your attacks a Heavy Strike.
 If it hits, the powerful blow pushes it back by force.
-You add the superiority die to the attack's damage roll.
 The target must succeed on a Strength saving throw, or be pushed 10 feet away from you and gain the Prone condition.
 If it makes it save, it is only pushed back 5 feet and remains standing.

 Hooking Strike